-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits No prior authorization required except as noted below.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Physician/Practitioner services, including doctor's office visits No prior authorization required except as noted below.
 Referrals for specialist services are not required.
 Covered services include: For each service, see appropriate sections of this Benefits Chart for benefit rules and limits.
-If other Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location PCP office: \$10 per visit.
-Specialist office: \$35 per visit.
+If other services are provided during your visit, additional cost-sharing may apply, such as laboratory, diagnostic procedures and tests.
+Medically-necessary medical PCP office: 50% co-insurance. care or surgery services furnished in a physician's office, \$10 co-pay per visit. certified ambulatory surgical Specialist office: center, hospital outpatient department, or any other location \$35 co-pay per visit.
+When in-network: Prior authorization may be required for surgery or treatment services.
+Consultation, diagnosis, and treatment by a specialist \$35 co-pay per visit.
 50% co-insurance.
-When in-network: Prior authorization may be required for surgery or treatment services. • Consultation, diagnosis, and treatment by a specialist \$35 co-pay per visit.
-50% co-insurance.
 When in-network: Prior authorization may be required for surgery or treatment services.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$35 co-pay per visit.
+Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment \$35 co-pay per visit.
 50% co-insurance.
 Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare. \$35 co-pay per visit.
 50% co-insurance.
-Second opinion by another in-network provider prior to surgery \$35 co-pay per visit.
+Second opinion if appropriate: by another network provider prior to surgery \$35 co-pay per visit.
 50% co-insurance.

-What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) \$35 co-pay per visit.
+What you must pay when you get these What you must pay when you get these services Out-of- Services that are covered for you services In-Network Network Physician/Practitioner services, including doctor's office visits (continued) \$35 co-pay per visit.
 50% co-insurance.
-Non-routine dental care (covered services are limited to surgery of the jaw, or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician).
-When in-network: Prior authorization is required.
-Office visits performed by other PCP office: 50% co-insurance. health care professionals (such as a Nurse Practitioner or Physician's Assistant). \$10 per visit.
-Specialist office: When in-network: Prior authorization may be required for some treatment services. \$35 per visit.
-Laboratory, diagnostic tests, and procedures.
-See Outpatient diagnost services and supplies. ic tests and therapeutic Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
-These services include an assesment of medical and mental health needs, medication review, a comprehensive care plan and coordination of care. \$0 Co-pay per visit 50% co-insurance.
+Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) When in-network: Prior authorization is required.
+Office visits performed by other PCP office: 50% co-insurance. health care professionals (such as a Nurse Practitioner or \$10 per visit.
+Physician's Assistant).
+Specialist office: When in-network: Prior authorization may be required for \$35 per visit. some treatment services.
+Ou a O ute ationst alignment Laboratory, diagnostic tests, and procedures.
+See Outpatient diagno therapeutic services a Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
+These services include an assesment of medical and mental health needs, medication review, a comprehensive care plan and coordination of care. \$0 co-pay per visit 50% co-insurance.